tailhook/mglawica/TUTORIAL.rst

 The interface is *super ugly* we are working on that.
 What you should know, that there are three logs for your service:

-* Log of verwalter generating configs for your service (container errors)
+* Log of verwalter generating configs for your service (basically should not crash)
 * Log of container startup ``lithos/hello-world.log``
 * Log of container's own stdio ``lithos/stderr/hello-world.log``